Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: On the Birch and Swinnerton-Dyer conjecture

-In the one-dimensional case, using the results of L. Merel \cite{merel} and P. Parent \cite{parent.torsion1999} we can obtain an uniform bound for the cardinality of the torsion part of the Mordell-Weil group.
-In fact, Merel's result tell us which prime numbers could divide $|E(K)_{tors}|$ and Parent's result give us a bound for the powers of these primes, independent on the power.
+In the one-dimensional case, using the results of Merel \cite{merel} and Parent \cite{parent.torsion1999} we can obtain a uniform bound for the cardinality of the torsion part of the Mordell-Weil group.
+In fact, Merel's result tell us which prime numbers could divide $|E(K)_{\tors}|$ and Parent's result give us a bound for the powers of these primes, independent on the power.

 \begin{lemma} For every integral number $d \geq 1$ there is a positive number $B({d})$ such that for every number field $K$ with $[K:\rat] \leq d$ and every elliptic curve $E$ defined over $K$ we have